 Here at PRESENCE, we specialize in couples therapy.
-Our Founder, John Howard, is a nationally-recognized trainer and educator, helping couples therapists learn the latest methods.
+We have therapists on our team that have years of advanced training and experience working with couples.
+Couples therapy is very different from individual therapy, and requires specialized training and much experience to support couples in the right ways.
+Our Founder, John Howard, is a nationally-recognized couples therapy trainer and educator, helping professionals learn the latest methods.
 John developed the couples therapy program at the Dell/Seton Medical School, has taught a relationship wellness program for Google, and was 1 of 12 couples therapists in the world to form the founding core faculty of PACT, one of the world’s leading approaches to couples therapy.
 Many of our therapists train regularly in couples therapy and receive instruction and case consultation from John.
-While there are many therapists that are willing to see couples, it is rare to find therapists that specialize in couples therapy and have the right training.
-Couples therapy requires dedicated training and experience to navigate the complexity of a couple’s ‘dance’ and help a couple improve their relationship.
+You’ll be in good hands with our therapists who can help you identify why there’s an issue, chart a path of healing back to love and deeper connection, and work with you in session to get there.

 What is unique about our approach to couples therapy is that we don’t just sit around talking about your issues.
 We set clear goals, and then actually help you practice different habits in session until you are comfortable with your new skills and can use them more easily at home.
 Couples therapy has changed due to modern neuroscience research, and we understand now how important it is to work with the automatic, procedural system that guides many relationship behaviors.
 Our therapists determine the first obstacle that seems to be getting in the way of your connection, then work toward other issues from there, tackling dynamics in order of priority and helping you develop new skill quickly.

-What is also unique about our approach is that we consider the interplay between psychological tendencies and habits, family history, culture, and physiology in order to fully understand what is involved in partner interactions.
+What is also unique about our approach is that we consider the interplay between psychological tendencies and habits, family history, culture, and physiology in order to fully understand what is involved in your partner interactions.
 Could it be excessive stress or anxiety getting in the way of your connection?
 Attachment trauma in one or both partners?
 Difficulty managing emotions or calming the nervous system in conflict?
 Chronic pain causing depression and irritability?
-A tendency to lie and be deceptive due to critical parents in childhood?
-Low testosterone?
-ADD?
-A lack of skill in inviting your partner’s care when you need support?
-Or a lack of skill in knowing how to support someone emotionally?
+A lack of skills for emotional intimacy?
+Depression or ADD?
+Not knowing how to invite your partner’s care when you need support?
 Both physical and psychological forces are at play in partner interactions and we help you decode the mess so you can act smarter as a team and take care of one another.

 “John Howard is dynamic teacher of relationship science who has a talent for conveying complex research in simple, easy-to-apply ways.
 His lens on relationships is profound and he has the expertise to help even the most complex couples to deepen love, connection and understanding.” – Dr. Diane Poole-Heller, World-Renowned Psychologist